oracle-livelabs/security/autonomous-db/dbvault/dbvault_may2024.md

 - `ALTER INDEX`
 - `TRUNCATE TABLE`

-Some of these commands may need to be used occasionally and, when necessary, the command rules can be disabled, switched to simulation mode, or a rule set can be created to allow very specific use-cases to enable the commands.
+Some of these commands may need to be used occasionally.
+To do so, you can update the command rules to be disabled, switched to simulation mode, or a rule set can be created to allow very specific use-cases to enable the commands.

 In this task, you will create a command rule to `Disable` the `DROP TABLE` command.
-This will allow `APPUSER` to perform every operations, using it's system privileges on the `SH1` schema, **except** for `DROP TABLE` commands
+This will allow `APPUSER` to perform every operations, using it's system privileges on the `SH1` schema, **except** for `DROP TABLE` commands.

 1. Open a SQL Worksheet as the `SEC_ADMIN_OWEN` user.